- Live Rates

-This is part of an ongoing series that addresses common questions from home buyers in Washington State.
-Today’s question is: Can I buy a house in Washington with student loan debt?
+Summary: This blog post is part of an ongoing series that addresses common questions from home buyers in Washington State.
+One of those questions has to do with buying a home with student loan debt.

 Many Americans today have student loan debt, and the average amount per person has risen steadily over the last decade.